roskamsh/Bulk-RNA-seq-pipeline-SE/README.md

             * The output is placed in `results/diffexp/{contrast}.diffexp.tsv`
         * *MA Plots* are generated for each contrast
         * *p-histograms* are generated for each contrast
+    * Permutation test to determine the robustness of your differentially regulated genes for each comparison
+        * Output directory: `results/diffexp/permutationTest`
 4) Differential Expression Plots
     * We use the output from DESeq2 to generate two types of plots:
         * Gene Ontology (GO) plots: